 Each of these options is available through the Living Will, and through planning you have the opportunity to choose whichever option you prefer.
 If there is no living will in place, your family will have to rely on a designated priority list created through state law to determine which person makes the available decision.

 Is a Living Will necessary?
-Why make final directives?
+Why make final advance directives?

 So many people discuss end of life scenarios but never make concrete plans for unexpected events.
 A âliving willâ is necessary to address those events for which loved ones will want every decision to be as easy as possible.
 It is difficult to deal with crisis, and sometimes the potential exists for a fight over whether or not to provide life sustaining treatment.
 We seek to provide solutions for potential problems before they occur so that those leaving a legacy can do so in peace.